On 7 June 2018 the Treasury and Finance Legislation Amendment Bill 2018 was second read.

 The Bill contained important amendments to the Transport Accident Act 1986.

-Also, cyclists who strike open car doors are covered.
-However, prior to the amendment, cyclists who hit stationary or parked motor vehicles were not entitled to receive TAC compensation.
+Previously, only a very limited group of cyclists were compensated by TAC.
+Those who collided with stationary vehicles whilst riding to or from work.
+Prior to the amendment, cyclists who hit stationary or parked motor vehicles were not entitled to receive TAC compensation.

 This is a significant broadening of TAC’s liability to cyclists.
 Moreover, the changes were retrospective.
 They apply to all cyclists injured in this way since 9 July 2014.

 There are also other changes that will benefit transport accident victims.
 The medical excess of $651.00 has been abolished.
 Travel and accommodation expenses have been increased.
 For example, immediate family members visiting relatives in hospital more than 100 kilometres from home will receive an increase from $10,000.00 to $20,000.00.